Nupur18/MicrosoftTeamsClone/README.md

-# Microsoft Teams clone
+# Microsoft Teams Clone

 ## Folder structure

-- *Views* : This is for storing pages
-- *Components* : This is for storing elements/components
+- *UI* : Front-end part of webapp
+- *Server* : Back-end part of webapp

 ## Installation
-1. Clone the repo
+1. Clone the repository
+2. Change the directory to UI
-2. Install the dependencies
+3. Install the dependencies
 ```
 npm install
 ```

-OR
+4. Start the server
 ```
-yarn
+npm start
 ```